Online Elizabeth I conference 7-16 September 2022

 - You want to discuss “Becoming Elizabeth” with people who are as interested in Elizabeth’s real life as you are

 Elizabeth I: The Life of Gloriana, the Virgin Queen Schedule

-Bonus July talk - The Scandalous Death of Amy Robsart, wife of Robert Dudley
+Bonus talk - The Scandalous Death of Amy Robsart, wife of Robert Dudley - available now

-Claire will be interviewing Christine Hartweg, author of the excellent "Amy Robsart: A Life and Its End" about the death of Robert Dudley's wife, Amy (née Robsart) in September 1560.
+Claire interviewed Christine Hartweg, author of the excellent "Amy Robsart: A Life and Its End" about the death of Robert Dudley's wife, Amy (née Robsart) in September 1560.
 Her death caused a scandal with rumours that she'd been murdered, and it still causes controversy today.
-Learn more about Amy and Dudley from Christine and Claire in the interview which will go live on 1st July, and then enjoy a Q&A session with Christine later in the month.
+Learn more about Amy and Dudley from Christine and Claire in the interview.

-Day 1 – Elizabeth's Early Life and the Thomas Seymour Scandal
+Day 1 – Part 1 - The Elizabeth and Thomas Seymour Scandal